We are so excited to launch our 2025 Conference by The Nurture Programme.

 This conference is scheduled as a webinar and you can make use of the Q&A function which has anonymous options available.

 No, just relax, in your home with a coffee and cake and fully immerse yourself in the most inclusive conference there is!
 Only our speakers will have their cameras on.
+There will be options to turn on your camera during the workshops, but this will be your choice.

 Please do email jodie@